 The site is sloped such that run off for the main STP area is collected into sludge lagoon 1.
-Behind sludge lagoon 1 are old drainage pipes that will direct drainage to effluent pond 1, however these are not currently maintained.
+Behind sludge lagoon 1 is old drainage channel which will direct drainage to effluent pond 1.
+This channel is not currently maintained (has long grass growing).